-- expenses directly related to that class of foreign income other than relevant debt deductions (see What is a relevant debt deduction? on this page) - any domestic loss carried forward from a previous year that you have elected to use against your foreign income - other deductions appropriately related to that class of foreign income other than relevant debt deductions.
+- expenses directly related to that class of foreign income other than relevant debt deductions (see What is a relevant debt deduction? in the next column) - any domestic loss carried forward from a previous income year that you have elected to use against your foreign income - other deductions appropriately related to that class of foreign income other than relevant debt deductions.